charlahcodes/etsy-page-livedata/Readme.md

-## This is a Readme
+## Etsy Page

-> You should probably update me.
+> Re-create an Etsy page with JQuery/Underscore/etc.  This time with live data.